 The true cost of your hour of warmth and campfire shenanigans is years of dead ground and diminishing vegetation.

-If you must have a campfire, stick to fire rings but if there are no fire rings or pits, then pick a patch of ground that looks like it’s already been damaged – even if it’s not right next to your campsite.
+If you must have a campfire, stick to established fire rings but if there are no fire rings or pits, then pick a patch of ground that looks like it’s already been damaged – even if it’s not right next to your campsite.

 Hot tip!
 A great way to have a fire without creating a scar is by laying a tarp down, covering it with 40cm of dirt and lighting your fire on that.
 When it’s out you can simply scatter the cool ashes throughout the bush.